One of the most Romantic Islands in the World!

 Lombok is much less developed and quieter.
 Hotels tend to be on the smaller boutique scale.
-Scenery is just as spectacular as Bali and the beaches even better.
+The scenery is just as spectacular as Bali and the beaches even better.
 The culture is interesting, more Islamic based than Buddhist -Hindu Bali, and the smiles, whilst genuine, are maybe not as wide.
-The Gili Islands, famous for their diving, are just 30 minutes by boat from north west Lombok.
+The Gili Islands, famous for their diving, are just 30 minutes by boat from north-west Lombok.

 If We Were To Be Critical…